primayoriko/ASPNetCore-Template/README.md

 ## Prerequisite Understanding
 -------
-Of course, before you could edit properly, I suggest you to learn basics of these  materials/topics
+Before you could edit this template properly, I suggest you to learn basics of these  materials/topics
 1. Web/Internet
    * HTTP (structure, request method, status code, etc)
    * Json format